 More Difficult for Overseas Americans to Invest in ETF's

 Several brokerage firms, including Charles Schwab made a change to the detriment of overseas Americans.
 It has now become difficult or impossible for some overseas Americans—especially those with lower incomes and savings amounts—to buy U.S.-listed exchange traded funds (ETFs).
-In September, Charles Schwab, to the surprise of many of their European-based clients, announced that residents of the EU, including the U.K., would no longer be able to purchase U.S.-based ETFs.
+In September, Charles Schwab, to the surprise of many of their European-based clients, announced that residents of the EU, including the U.K., would no longer be able to purchase U.S.-based ETFs, it is necessary for them to have the residence and if not contact an immigration lawyer that explains the tier 3 visa.
 Clients would be allowed to retain their current holdings and to sell existing positions and only in limited cases would they be able to buy new U.S. listed ETFs.

 Markets in Financial Instruments Directive (MiFID)